 2800-06 INSPECTION INTERVALS

-06.01 Scheduling Inspections. o achieve the goals of cost saving and efficient use of staff time and travel, inspections may be scheduled within a window around their inspection due dates.
-Inspection of licensees in Priority Codes 1 2 may vary around their due date by ± percent. nspection of Priority Code 5 licensees and telephonic contact of priority T licensees may vary around their due dates by ± 1 year.
+06.01 Scheduling Routine Inspections.

+Inspectors should plan to conduct routine inspections close to the due date.
+However, to achieve the goals of cost saving and efficient use of staff time and travel, routine inspections may be scheduled within a window around their inspection due dates.
+Inspection of licensees in Priority Codes 1 and 2 may vary around their due date by ± 50 percent.
+Routine inspections of Priority Codes 3 and 5 licensees and telephonic contact of priority T licensees may vary around their due dates by ± 1 year.
 Inspections will not be considered “overdue” until they exceed the scheduling window.
+In rare situations, routine inspections may be scheduled earlier than the window in order to achieve cost savings and efficiencies.
+For example, in order to optimize travel to a remote location, such as Guam and American Samoa, an inspection of a portable gauge licensee may be scheduled sooner than the window.
+In addition, inspections may be scheduled before their window if the NRC receives information that warrants earlier inspections.
+The bases for scheduling the inspection before the window should be documented in the inspection records and signed by the inspector’s immediate supervisor and placed in the docket file in ADAMS.

 06.02 Combining Inspections.